LolaNoble14/Guided-Meditation-Processing-project/README.md

 Processing version 4.3 (python)

 ## Setup
-Need to have Processing installed and enable Sketch --> Present The project files are called --> Meditation_circle_1   Meditation_circle_2 Meditation_circle_3
+Need to have Processing installed and enable Sketch --> Present.
+The project files are called --> Meditation_circle_1   Meditation_circle_2 Meditation_circle_3

 ## Improvements
 - With more time and understanding the goal would be to input a question box allowing users to enter their responses and have the software store the data